Wicked: For Good (score)

-Wicked: For Good – The Original Motion Picture Score is the film score composed by John Powell and Stephen Schwartz for the 2025 film Wicked: For Good by Jon M. Chu, which is based on the second act of the stage musical by Schwartz and Winnie Holzman.
-It will be released by Republic Records on November 21, 2025.
+Wicked: For Good – The Original Motion Picture Score is the film score composed by John Powell and Stephen Schwartz for the 2025 film Wicked: For Good by Jon M. Chu, which is based on the second act of the stage musical Wicked by Schwartz and Winnie Holzman.
+It was released by Republic Records on December 5, 2025.

 Production

 On July 8, 2024, it was announced that John Powell would be scoring the film with Stephen Schwartz, who had composed the music for the original stage musical.
 It was recorded at AIR Studios and Abbey Road Studios in London.

 Release

-The score album will be released on December 5, 2025 in several formats, including digital download, streaming, and LP.
+The score album was released on December 5, 2025 in several formats, including digital download, streaming, and LP.
 It became available for pre-saving on November 17, 2025.
+"A Wicked Good Finale", featuring Ariana Grande and Cynthia Erivo, was released ahead of the album on November 24.